WalaaElbishlawy/Genatic_Algorithim/README.md

 # Genatic_Algorithim
-Genetic algorithm for solving the Knapsack Problem
+"C++ Knapsack Problem Solver 🧳  A C++ implementation of a genetic algorithm for solving the Knapsack Problem.
+Find the optimal item selection within the weight limit."